-Example: Jake was waiting patiently for his friend at the local cinema.
-They were meeting there so they could watch a movie together; that was the plan, anyways.
+Example: Jake was meeting his friend at the café; they had plans to discuss ideas on a project they were working on.
 However, Jake was left high and dry because his friend never showed up.

 “The Russian frigate Arthipelago, yesterday got aground below the Nore at high water, which, when the tide had ebbed, left her nearly high and dry.”